-Army ROTC offers two-, three- and four-year scholarships, which pay full and fees, include a separate allowance for books and a monthly stipend of up to $5,000 a year.
+Army ROTC offers two-, three- and four-year scholarships, which pay full tuition and fees.
+Carroll College graciously covers room and board at the basic rate and the scholarship includes a separate $600/semester allowance for books and a monthly stipend of $420/month.
 Army ROTC scholarships are not retroactive.

 The Army offers a wider range of career opportunities, in more places around the world, than any other U.S. military branch.